megsindelar/megsindelar.github.io/_posts/2022-06-20-Control-on-Multi-Metal-DED-Printer.md

 **Software Integration:**

-This was the main part of my project, where I used the DED Lua API to integrate an external program with the printer code.
+This was the main part of my project, where I used the LENS Lua API to integrate an external program with the printer code.
 I interfaced with the printer through the HMI, where I created a simple button for the user that contains underlying Lua script code.
 This code links directly to the main lua script of the printer.

 The external program contains three main subsections.
 The first is another Lua script, which is the link between my external program and the printer lua program.
 The second is a C# program, which reads in data from a laser distance sensor and sends it to the external Lua script.
 The third is a C program, which I set up to directly communicate with the external lua script.
 I set this C program up for the PhD student who took over the next stage of the project.